DaforLynx/ranger-ttrpg/Rulebook.md

 **It is recommended this only be an option if the player has a neutral bonus or above to the roll.**
 There is no double advantage.
 ### Critical Success
 If the final die rolled an 8 on its face, the player has made a critical success.
-This means the result of the check comes with a little extra benefit, courtesy of the Narrator.
+If the roll is for a check, the result of the check comes with a little extra benefit, courtesy of the Narrator.
 A critical successes on an attack means the die can be rolled again and added to the damage.
 The extra die cannot be a critical success even if it rolls 8.
 ### Critical Failure
 If the final die rolled a 1 on its face, the player has made a critical failure.
 This means the result of the check comes with some kind of hindrance or complication, which may either come from the Narrator or be coordinated between the Narrator and player.
 Attacks (normally) do not critically fail.
 # Combat